An Odd Estimator for Shapley Values: Introduction

 A set function $f$ is \textit{odd} if $f(S) = -f(S^c)$ and \textit{even} if $f(S) = f(S^c)$ for all $S \subseteq [d]$, where $S^c := [d] \setminus S$ is the complement.
 Every $f$ admits a unique decomposition into odd and even components, $f = f_{\text{odd}} + f_{\text{even}}$, with

 Crucially, the Shapley value depends \textit{exclusively} on the odd component of the value function:

-This insight suggests a targeted estimation strategy: rather than approximating the full function $f$—which entails learning potentially complex but irrelevant even structures—we can restrict our approximation to the odd component, $\hat{f}_{\text{odd}}~\approx~f_{\text{odd}}$, and directly compute $\phi_i(\hat{f}_{\text{odd}})$.
+This insight suggests a targeted estimation strategy: rather than approximating the full function $f$, which entails learning potentially complex but irrelevant even structures, we can restrict our approximation to the odd component, $\hat{f}_{\text{odd}}~\approx~f_{\text{odd}}$, and directly compute $\phi_i(\hat{f}_{\text{odd}})$.

 Remarkably, this insight clarifies the theoretical mechanism behind \textit{paired sampling}, a popular heuristic in which every sampled coalition $S$ is paired with its complement $S^c$.
-While paired sampling is known to greatly improve estimation performance \citep{covert2021improving, mitchell2022sampling, 10.1007/978-3-032-08324-1_9}, a general theoretical justification has remained elusive. \citet{Mayer.2025} proved that KernelSHAP with paired sampling exactly recovers Shapley values for value functions with interactions of at most degree 2, but left the analysis of higher-order interactions open.
+While empirical studies show paired sampling greatly improves estimation performance \citep{Covert.2021, mitchell2022sampling, 10.1007/978-3-032-08324-1_9}, the underlying structural mechanism driving this has remained opaque.
+We show that paired sampling implicitly performs an even-odd decomposition, isolating the relevant signal. \citet{Mayer.2025} proved that KernelSHAP with paired sampling exactly recovers Shapley values for value functions with interactions of at most degree 2, but left the analysis of higher-order interactions open.
 Subsequently, \citet{fumagalli2026polyshap} demonstrated that a first-order polynomial approximation with paired sampling is equivalent to a second-order approximation, conjecturing a general pattern: that for odd $k$, an order-$k$ fit with paired sampling is equivalent to order-$(k+1)$.
 We answer this conjecture in the affirmative and provide a fundamental explanation: paired sampling orthogonalizes the regression problem, separately fitting the odd and even components of $f$.
-Since the Shapley value of the even component vanishes, paired sampling effectively acts as a filter, isolating the signal relevant to the Shapley value.
+Since the Shapley value of the even component vanishes, paired sampling effectively isolates the signal relevant to the Shapley value.

 Beyond elucidating the mechanics of paired sampling, we leverage this decomposition to design a more precise Shapley value estimator.
 Our objective is to reduce the computational complexity of polynomial regression by restricting the model solely to odd terms.
 However, the standard \textit{unanimity basis}—employed by KernelSHAP, LeverageSHAP, and PolySHAP—is ill-suited for this task, as its individual basis functions do not cleanly decouple into odd and even components.
 To overcome this, we reformulate the regression problem in the \textit{Fourier basis}.
 This basis offers a decisive structural advantage: a basis function is odd if and only if its interaction order is odd.
 Specifically, Fourier terms of odd cardinality are odd functions, while those of even cardinality are even.
 Consequently, we can efficiently isolate the relevant signal by restricting the polynomial regression exclusively to odd-order Fourier terms.